International Wombat Day 2023: Date, Theme, Facts, Significance and History

 Wombats are short-legged and muscular animals that have three species, all native to Australia.
 These animals are a very rare sight with one of the species standing on the verge of extinction.

-To draw worldwide attention of the people towards these magnificent creatures, to celebrate their existence and work together to find ways to protect this animal, International Wombat Day will be observed on October 22, 2023.
+To draw worldwide attention of the people towards these magnificent creatures, to celebrate their existence and work together to find ways to protect this animal, International Wombat Day is observed.

 History of International Wombat Day Observation